sarthakmittal92/sarthakmittal92/README.md

 ### Hi there 👋

+I am Sarthak Mittal, a third year undergraduate in the Computer Science and Engineering department at IIT Bombay.

+You can find me on [LinkedIn](https://www.linkedin.com/in/sarthakmittal0902), visit my [personal webpage](https://sarthakmittal92.github.io) or my [blog page](https://sdgr8blog.github.io)!

 <!--
 **sarthakmittal92/sarthakmittal92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.